 Morphea in Adult

-The estimated annual incidence of morphea is 3.4-27 cases per 1 000 000.
-There is a bimodal peak of onset: 7 and 11 years for pediatric-onset disease and 44 and 47 years for adult-onset disease.
-Women are affected more frequently than men (2.4-5:1).
-Up to 20% of patients with morphea have extracutaneous disease or concomitant autoimmune disease such as psoriasis, vitiligo, inflammatory bowel disease, diabetes mellitus, and thyroiditis.
+The estimated annual incidence of morphea is 3.4-27 cases per 100 000.
+Morphea occurs in all races and ethnicities, although White individuals seem to be most frequently affected.
+A family history of connective tissue or autoimmune diseases is more likely in an individual with morphea.
+Up to 20% of patients with morphea have a concomitant autoimmune disease such as psoriasis, vitiligo, inflammatory bowel disease (Crohn disease, ulcerative colitis), diabetes mellitus, and thyroiditis.

-Morphea can be divided into several clinical subtypes, including circumscribed or plaque type, linear (including en coup de sabre and Parry-Romberg syndrome), generalized, and less common variants such as bullous, pansclerotic, and mixed morphea.
+Morphea can be classified into 5 main types (limited, generalized, linear, deep, and mixed), as well as several clinical subtypes (eg, plaque-type, pansclerotic, linear, en coup de sabre).
 Eosinophilic fasciitis, also known as Shulman syndrome, is often considered a part of the clinical spectrum of morphea.

-In circumscribed or plaque-type morphea, classic lesions of morphea are round or oval erythematous to violaceous plaques.
-As lesions progress, sclerosis occurs at the center of the lesions, leading to an indurated, yellow-white, waxy center with an erythematous to violaceous border, resembling a "lilac halo."
-Lesions are usually asymmetric and can be associated with alopecia and decreased sweat production.
+Plaque-type morphea is the most common form of localized scleroderma in adults.
+In plaque-type morphea, round or oval plaques are localized to 1 or 2 cutaneous sites.
+Lesions are usually asymmetrically distributed and can be associated with alopecia and decreased sweat production.
 Concomitant genital lichen sclerosus may be present in up to 40% of patients with plaque-type morphea.

 Generalized morphea is a rare variant that is defined as more than 4 plaques larger than 3 cm and/or involving 2 or more body sites.
+This subtype is predominant in women.
 Individuals with this variant are more likely to have systemic symptoms including myalgias, arthralgias, and fatigue.
-This variant may be difficult to distinguish from scleroderma.

 Pansclerotic morphea is a debilitating variant that affects subcutaneous tissues and even bone.
 There is associated muscle atrophy, joint contractures, and nonhealing ulcers.